ataraxao/cwa/README.md

 # Cooperative Wealth Agreement (CWA) — Public Template (CC0 1.0)

 **Status:** Public domain template (CC0 1.0).
-**Disclaimer:** **NOT LEGAL OR TAX ADVICE.** This repository contains conceptual templates for educational and informational purposes only.
-Laws regarding property rights, LLCs, arbitration, securities custody, partnership characterization, and taxation vary heavily by jurisdiction. **Each party must consult independent legal counsel and independent tax counsel** before using or executing any document here.
+# SYSTEM NOTICE: READ BEFORE DEPLOYMENT

+### 1. NOT LEGAL, TAX, OR FINANCIAL ADVICE
+This repository and its contents (**The CWA Protocol v1.0**) are conceptual templates provided for educational and informational purposes only.
+The Author is a systems designer, not a provider of legal, tax, or fiduciary services.
+No attorney-client or fiduciary relationship is created by your use of these documents.

+### 2. JURISDICTIONAL VARIATION
+Standard legal frameworks regarding property rights, LLC characterization, domestic partnerships, and the equitable distribution of assets vary significantly by jurisdiction.
+This protocol has not been audited for compliance with the specific laws of any state or country.
+Users are responsible for ensuring local legal compliance.

+### 3. FINANCIAL HYGIENE AND EXECUTION RISK
+The effectiveness of the CWA depends entirely on the user's ability to maintain strict financial separation.

+> **WARNING:** The "commingling" of personal and partnership funds or the failure to maintain separate legal domiciles may invalidate the protections intended by this structure.
+The Author assumes no liability for financial or legal losses resulting from improper execution or the failure to follow rigorous accounting standards.

+### 4. REQUIREMENT FOR INDEPENDENT COUNSEL
+These documents should not be executed without professional oversight.
+Each party must consult with independent legal and tax counsel to review and adapt these templates to their specific financial situation and jurisdiction.
+It is essential to work with professionals familiar with manager-managed LLCs and relevant gift tax regulations.

+### 5. PUBLIC DOMAIN (CC0 1.0) / "AS-IS"
+This work is published under the **CC0 1.0 Universal (Public Domain Dedication)**.
+It is provided **"AS-IS"** without warranty of any kind.
+By using this repository, you acknowledge that you are managing your assets through private contract and assume all associated risks.

+---
+*Document Version 1.0 - Focused on private contract and domestic equity.*

 ## Start here (recommended reading order)